araujo-luis/config-server/README.md

 # config-repository
-Config Repository to Microservice App
+Config Repository for a Microservice App